 SCHEDULE OF EVENTS

 The New Reformation Series: Is the Bible Still Relevant?
 How to Read this Weird, Wonderful, Old Book

 500 years ago, the Bible was translated from Latin into multiple languages so that everyone could read the word of God.
 500 years later, how many of us actually read this holy book and do we still believe it’s applicable to our modern world and lives?
 Our sermon series helped address the confusing, boring and inspiring aspects of the best-selling book of all time.

 The Protestant Reformation created a huge demand for the Bible written in the local languages people spoke and read, rather than in Latin, Hebrew or Greek.
 As Second commemorates the 500th anniversary of the start of the Reformation, we are displaying Bibles that have become important to some members of Second.

 Feb.
 5, 12, 19, 26 | 9 a.m. in the Witherspoon Room

-This four week study is considering the Reformation movements of the 16th century, what they were about, and how they might speak to us in the 21st century church.
-We are seeking to understand the world of the 16th century on its own terms and asking about the significance the various reformation movements might have in a very different context today.
+This four week study considered the Reformation movements of the 16th century, what they were about, and how they might speak to us in the 21st century church.
+We looked to understand the world of the 16th century on its own terms and asked about the significance the various reformation movements might have in a very different context today.